django-cms/django-cms/docs/contributing/index.rst

 We officially support the **current** and **previous** released versions of django CMS.
 Older versions are maintained through the community.
-Long term support (LTS), such as django offers, is maintained through our `commercial support <http://divio.ch/en/commercial-support/>`_.
+Divio provides long term support (LTS), such as django offers, through `commercial support <http://divio.ch/en/commercial-support/>`_.